Jalen Mills

-Jalen Mills (born April 6, 1994) is an American football cornerback who is a free agent.
-He played college football at LSU, where he received first-team All-American honors, and was selected by the Philadelphia Eagles in the seventh round of 2016 NFL Draft.
-Mills was a member of the Eagles for five seasons, winning a Super Bowl title in Super Bowl LII, before joining the Patriots.
+Jalen Mills (born April 6, 1994) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the LSU Tigers, earning first-team All-American honors.
+Mills was selected by the Philadelphia Eagles in the seventh round of 2016 NFL draft.
+He was a member of the Eagles for five seasons, winning a Super Bowl title in Super Bowl LII, before joining the New England Patriots for three seasons.

-Early years
+Early life

 Mills attended Lancaster High School in Lancaster, before transferring to DeSoto High School in DeSoto, Texas, for his senior year.
 In 2011, Mills registered 26 tackles, one interception, and six pass breakups, helping the DeSoto Eagles to a 10–2 record and a second-round UIL 5A Division 1 playoff appearance, where they lost 41–31 to Dallas Skyline.
 Mills was rated by Rivals.com as a three-star recruit and committed to Louisiana State University (LSU) to play college football under head coach Les Miles.